Chloé Lukasiak: Career

-2011-present: Dance Moms and dance career
+Dance Moms

 In 2011, Lukasiak and her mother, alongside Abby Lee Dance Company owner Abby Lee Miller, other young dancers, and their mothers, were cast on Lifetime's Dance Moms.
 Together they made up Miller's Junior Elite Competition Team.

 After the Los Angeles national competition in July 2014 (filmed for an episode aired October 7, 2014), Lukasiak's mother decided that the environment of the TV show along with her own negative relationship with Miller was detrimental to her daughter and they decided to leave ALDC.
 The finale episode of Season 4 was their last appearance on Dance Moms as part of the main cast partially because of Miller being unappreciative about the fact that Lukasiak was the highest scoring ALDC soloist at Nationals, beating teammates Kendall Vertes and Kamryn Beck and Miller making a nasty comment about Lukasiak's eye.
 (Note: In 2015, Lukasiak said she had been teased "for a while" about her "lazy eye", which was the result of a medical condition, silent sinus syndrome.
 She had corrective surgery in September 2015.)

+On January 27, 2017, Lukasiak announced that she would return to guest-star on Dance Moms for the Season 7 finale and Season 7B.
+Lukasiak first joined Murrieta Dance Project, but then left to form The Irreplaceables with Nia Sioux, Kendall Vertes, Kalani Hilliker, and Camryn Bridges.
+On November 1, 2023, Lifetime announced a Dance Moms reunion in 2024 featuring Lukasiak and several other original cast members returning, including JoJo Siwa and Kalani Hilliker.

+Dancing

-After the end of Season 4, Lukasiak left ALDC for good and switched to Studio 19 Dance Complex.
+After the end of Dance Moms season 4, Lukasiak left ALDC for good and switched to Studio 19 Dance Complex.
 Lukasiak's competition team from Studio 19 went on to win nationals in July 2015.
 In high demand now that she was free of the ALDC, Lukasiak was invited to be a demonstrator and assistant for Blake McGrath in the VIP Dance Events convention in Calgary in October 2014.
 Lukasiak has also posted many professionally-filmed dance videos on her YouTube channel as a series called "Team Chloe Dance Project".
 She won "Choice Dancer" at the 2015 Teen Choice Awards and the "Dancers Choice Award" for "Favorite Dancer 17 & Under" at the 2015 Industry Dance Awards.
 She was once again nominated for the "Choice Dancer" award at the 2016 and 2017 Teen Choice Awards.
 She was nominated for a Shorty Award in the category of 'Best in Dance' but lost to Misty Copeland.
 Lukasiak joined the Triple Threat Talent Tour as a guest performer and assistant for several dance conventions in 2015/2016.
 In 2016, Lukasiak collaborated with Playtex Sport and starred in their "Ready, Set, Play On!" campaign commercial as a dancer.
 That same year, Lukasiak partnered with Ownzones to launch her own dance web series called Chloe on Pointe.